 Follina Village the masterpiece between the mountains

-it's an abbey monastery that has very ancient roots, the visit of the abbey and the town of Follina leave you fascinated by the wealth of interesting places
+it's an abbey monastery which has very ancient roots, the tour of the abbey and the town of Follina will leave you speechless."

-“Enchanting, wonderful place of high historical value!”
+“Enchanting, wonderful place of amazing historical value.”

 The first mention of this abbey was found in a document dated 1127, which certified the sale by the abbot Bernardo di Follina.
 The facade of the abbey is one of the best examples of Cistercian Gothic in Veneto.
 The salient structure is underlined by slender pilasters and gray stone profiles that stand out on the white plastered backgrounds.
 The holes are also surrounded by gray stone with simple geometric decorations.
 Three architrave portals, inserted in slightly protruding round arches, give access to the aisles.
 The light enters through four Gothic lance windows, one at each side aisle, two larger in the central one, and two rose windows, one of a larger radius in the Gothic style, the other, simpler, just below the hanging arches which conclude the central span upwards.